FilipeAraujo/tableandfriends_ios/README.md

 ![Custom Login form](/screenshots/login.png "Custom Login form")

-A custom view with multiple images and buttons handlers for facebook login
+A custom view with multiple images and buttons handlers for facebook login.

 ## Facebook Login

 ![Facebook Login](/screenshots/facebooklogin.png "Facebook Login")

-The web page that facebook sdk shows when an user logs in
+The web page that facebook sdk shows when an user logs in.

 ## Reading json from an remote api